Connect with us

 By Jimmy Booker

-BEFORE this season, Jerome Thomas had played in the top two tiers of English football for all of his 15-year professional career.
+BEFORE this season, Jerome Thomas had played in the top two tiers of English for all of his 15-year professional career.

 A string of eye-catching performances in Staffordshire are vindicating that decision.